tideworks/spartan-launcher/README.md

     - supervisor sub command entry points
     - worker child process sub command entry points
 - spartan has the requirement that the owning class of the `main` method entry point be derived from `spartan.SpartanBase`
-- the program name (as used to launch the service) is available to the supervisor `main` method entry point thread in `spartan.SpartanBase.programName` static field and via its `getProgramName()` static getter method
+- the program name (as used to launch the service) is available to the supervisor `main` method entry point thread in `spartan.SpartanBase.programName` static field and by its `getProgramName()` static getter method
 - the class `spartan.SpartanSysLogAppender` is derived from `ch.qos.logback.core.OutputStreamAppender<ILoggingEvent>` and enables Java code to use this logback appender to log *error* and *fatal* messages directly to the Linux syslog (no TCP port is involved - spartan directly calls Linux API for syslogging)
 - the spartan convention is to use a symbolic link (having the desired program name) reference the `spartan` program launcher executable
     - spartan will look for a `config.ini` file in the same directory as the symbolic link